ElioBalestrieri/MV-eye/README.md

 # MV-eye
-repo for MultiVariate EYEs closed/open
+repo for MultiVariate EYEs closed/open.
+The manuscript is currently under revision.
+Here the [link](https://doi.org/10.1101/2024.04.17.589917) to the preprint.

 ## introduction
-The repo contains code for features extraction from resting state with eyes open/closed.
-The input data (not on github) comes in a fieldtrip-like format in source space based on an anatomical parcellation in 360 brain areas.
+The repo contains code for features extraction from M-EEG data in different states.
+The input data (not on github) comes in a fieldtrip-like format.
 The workflow is in MATLAB, for features extraction, and python for classification.

-## basic repos structure
-The division of the subfolders is coarsely made in 3 categories: storage (STRG), stable code (STABLE) and sandbox(es), where to try things out.

-### input/output storage (STRG)
-Serving for storage of input/output data.
-(Hopefully) absent in the online github repo due to gitignore: github cannot store large datasets.
-Three different sub folders:

-**STRG_** *
- - data
- - computed_features
- - decoding_accuracy

-### stable code
-the tested code to be used with parallel computing.
-This is run preferably, but not exclusively, on the High Performance Cluster (HPC).
-The scripts made for the HPC have informative filenames.
-They are contained in the folder:
+The analysis contained in the manuscript rely on the code contained in:

 **STABLE_multithread**
+**reply_reviewers**

 ### supporting functions